1993 B. Tech. Electrical Engineering, IIT - New Delhi

 1995 M.S.
 Electrical Engineering, The Ohio State University

 1999 Ph.D.
 Electrical Engineering, The Ohio State University

 Wireless networks, information theory, multiple antenna systems, coding and computation.

-Professor Sabharwal is chair of the ECE Corporate Affiliates program and past director of the Center for Multimedia Communication (CMC).
+Professor Sabharwal is department chair for the ECE and past chair of the ECE Corporate Affiliates program as well as past director of the Center for Multimedia Communication (CMC).
 He has been faculty fellow and postdoctoral research associate at Rice University.
 Throughout his years at Rice, he has been involved in several large research projects focused on wireless networking and supported by funding from NSF, Nokia, Texas Instruments and Intel Corporation.
 Dr. Sabharwal received his B.Tech in 1993 from IIT - New Delhi, and his M.S. and Ph.D. degrees in Electrical Engineering from The Ohio State University in 1995 and 1999, respectively.